 Might be the simplest route but it’s very scenic.
-Since it does not take out your breath, you are more appreciative to your surroundings.
+Since it does not take out your breath, you are more appreciative of your surroundings.
 While we descend in full light and clear sky, time appears to be a standstill.
-For those who are photographers can get extremely beautiful landscapes on this trek.
+For those who are photographers can get extremely beautiful landscapes on this route.

 21:00 – Day stumps.